10Qs: Getting to Know the People Behind the Projects…Jennifer

 About Jennifer Arbuckle

 Jennifer has nearly 30 years of architectural experience in all types of health facilities.
 She has guided many projects from initial master planning and programming through design and construction.
 She has worked on projects across New York State, Vermont, and Massachusetts ranging from Children’s Hospitals to Community Medical Centers.
 Her knowledge of the codes, rules, and regulations governing healthcare is extensive.
 In addition to her accomplishments in the field of architecture, Jennifer has further broadened the scope of her career in the areas of Staff Development and mentoring.
 She serves as an NCARB Regional Director.
-Jennifer is dedicated to community service and also enjoys knitting, crafts, renovating her 150 year old schoolhouse, and gardening in her spare time.
+Jennifer is dedicated to community service and also enjoys knitting, crafts, renovating her 150-year-old schoolhouse, and gardening in her spare time.

 see full bio